manuelrodval/manuelrodval/README.md

 ---

-I'm an Industrial Engineer and Data Scientist based in Peru.
-Passionate about leveraging data to drive insights and innovation.
+I'm an Industrial Engineer and Software Developer based in Peru.

 ### Connect with Me